My key requirement for a file system layout is:

 it will directly complete to the full path, if there are multiple it will prompt

 you to choose.
-This means it's suddenly very easy to cd
+This means it's suddenly very easy to cd into deeply nested

 directories, and that in each directory it's best to have every subdirectory